vegettablee/RAGiMessageFinder/README.md

 - Prevents re-using messages across multiple threads
 - Learns which messages are "consumed" vs. "reusable"

-### 2. Why Iterative Prediction?
+### 2. Iterative Prediction

 Predicting threads **one at a time** (instead of all at once):
-- ✅ Simpler learning problem (binary: in thread or not)
+- Simpler learning problem (binary: in thread or not)
-- ✅ Naturally handles variable number of threads
+- Naturally handles variable number of threads
-- ✅ Allows teacher forcing for each thread
+- Allows teacher forcing for each thread
-- ✅ Matches inference-time behavior
+- Matches inference-time behavior

-### 3. Why Fully-Connected Graph?
+### 3. Fully-Connected Graph

 Initially, each message can connect to **any future message**:
 - Models uncertainty about conversation structure